zkLinkProtocol/zklink-docs/docs/developer/Commit Block.md

     Yes, because the Ethereum contract cannot verify an OP such as Withdraw during commitment, i.e., cannot verify is the data in this OP is part of pubdata.
 But BSC contract has this info, since BSC contract records full pubdata.

-So apart from the commitment, the cross-chain bridge also needs to pass on the pubdata hash of on-chain OPs from all the chains connected.
+So apart from the commitment, the cross-chain general messaging service also needs to pass on the pubdata hash of on-chain OPs from all the chains connected.
 The calculation on BSC is:

 ```cpp
 ethOnchainPubdataHash = keccak256(keccak256(op0)+op4)